 If you or a loved one has been harmed, we can decide to join a class action suit or file a personal injury claim against Takata and the car manufacturer.
 If a loved one has been killed from injuries caused by a defective Takata airbag, we can file a wrongful death case to compensate the appropriate family.

 Will Takata claiming bankruptcy affect your ability to collect compensation?

 In 2017, Takata filed for bankruptcy.
 However, while Takata may now be history, a small branch still exists solely to handle airbag part replacements.
 And there is still money available to compensate accident victims suing for damages, particularly from the automakers like Honda that set aside cash reserves to handle such a thing.

 So, no, Takata claiming bankruptcy has no effect on your ability to seek compensation for injuries resulting from their faulty airbags.

 How can John Foy & Associates assist me with my case?

-John Foy & Associates is one of Atlanta’s most-established personal injury law firms.
+John Foy & Associates is one of Atlanta’s most established personal injury law firms.
 With around 30 attorneys and 100 employees, we can afford to go up against a billion-dollar multinational company.
-Our outrage at what has happened to you fuels our already strong commitment to protect those who have been harmed by someone else’s negligence.
-Whether we decide to file a personal injury claim or join a class action lawsuit, we guarantee personal attention to your case.
+Our outrage at what has happened to you fuels our already strong commitment to protecting those who have been harmed by someone else’s negligence.
+Whether we decide to file a personal injury claim or join a class-action lawsuit, we guarantee personal attention to your case.